Operation Hurricane (detail), Kate Downhill

 Exposing Maralinga in Print

-With moderator Robin Gerster, (Professor at the School of Languages, Literatures, Cultures and Linguistics at Monash University) three authors examine and explore their process of bringing the story of Maralinga and the effects of the British testing program to print, each from a different perspective.
+Robin Gerster, (Professor at the School of Languages, Literatures, Cultures and Linguistics at Monash University) and two authors examine and explore their process of bringing the story of Maralinga and the effects of the British testing program to print, each from a different perspective.

 Elizabeth Tynan – “Atomic Thunder: British Nuclear Testing in Australia”